 May I apply for a U.S. passport now?

 In response to COVID-19, the U.S. Department of State (DOS) significantly reduced passport operations in March 2020.
 DOS temporarily suspended expedited passport processing and restricted service to cases involving life-or-death emergencies.
-DOS is now resuming passport processing in phases, with the hope of returning to normal process times this fall, but there is a significant backlog of pending applications.
+DOS has resumed passport processing in phases, but there was a significant backlog of pending applications.
 The UNL Passport Office suspended its operations and it is unknown at this time when it will resume operations.
 Some US Postal Service locations are allowing customers to book passport appointments through an online scheduler.

 If I am approved to go abroad while COVID-19 is still a risk, what should I expect?